Instructions to Author

 All manuscripts must be submitted on-line through the website OUR LINK Users will have to register at this platform for the first time.
 Registration is free and secure, but is mandatory.
 Registered authors are able to keep track of their posts utilizing their login details after signing into website.

 GMC Patiala Journal of Research and Medical Education does not charge for the submission and processing of the manuscripts.
-If there is any problem persists, kindly make the submission through an email to submit@gmcpatiala.org
+However, nominal processing charges for the fast track publications shall be levied.
+If there is any problem, it may be notified as an email to submit@gmcpatiala.org

-The manuscripts submitted which are not in compliance with the "Instructions to Authors" will be returned for substantive correction to the writers until they undertake editorial/peer review.
+The articles submitted to the journal must comply with EQUATOR recommendations.
+The manuscripts not in compliance with the "Instructions to Authors" will be returned for substantive correction to the writers before they undertake editorial/peer review.
 Generally, the manuscript should be submitted in the form of two separate files:

 [1] Title Page/First Page File/covering letter: